drmanhatin/drmanhatin.github.io/_posts/2022-4-25-cheap-and-easy-scraping-using-scrapy-docker-and-azure-container-instances.md

 After running the command you can check the status of your container instance easily through the Azure Portal.

 #### Step three: starting our scraper according to a schedule
 Now for the last cherry on top we're going to setup a logic app to start this container every day.
-Create a _serverless_ logic app using the portal.
-Serverless ensures that we are only billed when the logic app is fired, and follow the next steps:
+Create a _serverless_ logic app using the portal, serverless ensures that we are only billed when the logic app is fired.
+Follow the next steps to create the logic app:

 1. Create an empty logic app using the designer
 2. Search for "schedule" and select a time which suits your - and the site which you are scraping - needs.
 Maybe scraping during the busiest hours of a website isn't so nice?